DeNA/Anjin/README.md

 ## Built-in Agents

 The following Agent types are provided.
-These can be used as they are, or project-specific Agents can be implemented and used.
+These can be used as they are, or game-title-specific custom Agents can be implemented and used.

 ### UGUIMonkeyAgent